Gustavzon/ASD-Classes/README.md

 # ASD-Classes
-## The file for the UML Class diagram in the StarUML program is in the repo (amonng the classes somewhere above)
+## The file for the UML Class diagram in the StarUML program is in the repo (among the classes somewhere above)